theoddora/Interview_Prep/System Design/Glossary.md

 **Latency**: The time the request has to wait before it is processed.

 **Processing Time**: The time it takes to process the request

+**Throughput**: The number of requests processed per second by the application

 **Data Freshness**:
 1. Real-Time